We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 If you choose to find a therapist through BetterHelp, keep in mind that neither BetterHelp nor the therapists on the BetterHelp platform will be able to accept health insurance.
 If your health insurance provider has informed you that they cannot reimburse you for any of the costs of BetterHelp, there are other ways to find a therapist.

 The best option for finding a therapist whose services are covered by your insurance is to log onto your insurance provider’s website and review the list of therapists available under your plan.
-You can likely filter by location and get some basic information about each therapist, including their practice and specialty areas.
+You can likely filter by location and get basic information about each therapist, including their practice and specialty areas.

 - Online therapy.
 Oftentimes, online therapy is a more affordable option than in-person therapy.

 - Therapists who use a sliding fee scale.
 Many therapists will base their pricing on their client’s income.
-For those who have a lower income, there may be a greater opportunity for reduced pricing on therapy.
+For those with a lower income, there may be a greater opportunity for reduced pricing on therapy.
 When choosing a therapist, see if “sliding fee scale” is listed in the payment section of their practice description.

 - Therapist in training.
 One of the least used ways to get therapeutic services is choosing a therapist who is just starting out.
 Therapists in training tend to charge much lower rates, and they have the support and oversight of an experienced therapist in the room during therapy sessions, so you get the best of both worlds.

 - Support groups.
 Though support groups are not necessarily comparable to one-on-one therapy, joining one may be another good option for accessing affordable mental health support.
 Support groups either charge a small fee or sometimes nothing at all.
-Plus, they’re a great way to meet people who are going through similar situations and experiences.
+Plus, they’re a great way to meet people going through similar situations and experiences.
 You can find support groups near you through the Mental Health America resource list.

 BetterHelp is a great option for those looking for affordable online therapy.

 However, although the pricing is likely more affordable than in-person therapy options, paying up to $360 per month is not realistic for many.
-And because BetterHelp does not accept health insurance, though sometimes they do offer financial aid, this can be another challenge for those seeking mental health services
+And because BetterHelp does not accept health insurance, though sometimes they do offer financial aid, this can be another challenge for those seeking mental health services.

 You can also search for therapists who offer a lower rate for lower-income households, known as a sliding scale fee, or try a support group or mental health center for mental health supportive services and resources.